aisayo/aisayo.github.io/_posts/2017-10-20-oh_sinatra.markdown

 ---
 layout: post
 title:      "Oh, Sinatra"
-date:       2017-10-20 15:49:42 +0000
+date:       2017-10-20 11:49:43 -0400
 permalink:  oh_sinatra
 ---

 I just finished the Sinatra project last night and all I can say is Sinatra has definitely been an interesting category, in a good way.
 Starting Ruby was tough for me, my confidence levels in my absorbance of the material was at an all time low and I even began questioning if this is for me.
 And then comes Sinatra.

 Ruby had been such a tough ride that I was afraid of Sinatra, I was afraid the further I went into the curriculum, the more lost I would get.
 But that just was not the case.
 I enjoyed Sinatra a lot and it was a game changer for me.
 It taught me that I really do enjoy the design and building part of developing.
-It became therapeutic in the most odd way.
-I found myself losing my days to coding, waking up early and heading to bed late.
-All just to solve one more puzzle piece.
-I feel as though that is why I have become so fond of coding now.
-I am a huge puzzle geek.
-I spend my leiusure days building puzzles and now I have a never ending puzzle as a career.
-How fun!

 The one thing I definitely want to dabble in a bit more in detail is SQL.
 I feel as though being very knowledgable in SQL and database structing and retrieval is vital in todays day and age with so much hacking occuring.
 I even foresee it as being a new hot career trend.